Support At Home 2025

 Independence - Social Support and Community Engagement - Social Support Individual

-CHSP clients requiring individual social support to participate in community life, complete weekly shopping, banking, and/or library visits will be asked for a client contribution fee of $5 as of the 1 July 2025.
+CHSP recipients requiring individual social support to participate in community life and/or assistance to maintain personal affairs ie , complete weekly shopping, banking, and/or library visits will be asked for a client contribution fee of $5 as of the 1 November 2025.

-Support at Home participants requiring individual social support (in-home visits, contact via telephone, supported shopping, banking, library visits, attending medical appointments) will be charged a co-contribution rate determined by Services Australia.
+Support at Home participants requiring individual social support (in-home visits, contact via telephone, accompanied shopping, banking, attending medical appointments) will be charged a co-contribution rate per hourly rate of service delivery, as determined by Services Australia.
+This percentage may be 17.5% – 50% of the hourly rate.

-Everyday Living - Home Maintenance and Home Assist Secure (HAS)
+Everyday Living - Home Maintenance and repairs and Home Assist Secure (HAS)

-CHSP participants may be eligible for home maintenance services to improve accessibility and independence and reduce health and safety hazards in their home.
+CHSP participants require a My Aged Care referral code for home maintenance services to improve accessibility and independence and reduce health and safety hazards in their home.
 Maintenance services can also assist in creating a home environment that facilitates a participant’s wellness and reablement.
 An aged care assessment is required to ascertain eligibility for home maintenance services.
 Once approved, participants will receive a My Aged Care referral code to allow commencement of a service.

 Home Assist Secure is a home maintenance service available to older people or persons living with a disability, who are low-income earners and own their own home.
 To be eligible for HAS, participants may not be able to access any other government funding for this service ie CHSP and Support at Home participants are not eligible for Home Assist Secure.
 Additionally, Home Assist Secure does not undertake maintenance or repairs considered to be the responsibility of a landlord.
 Funding of $550 is available to eligible persons per financial year.

-Support at Home participants requiring minor home maintenance services must have this as a listed and approved service on their Support Plan and Notice of Decision.
+Support at Home participants requiring minor home maintenance and repair services must have this as a listed and approved service on their Support Plan and Notice of Decision.
 If a participant has Home Care Package unspent funding in their account, this may be used to pay for unexpected home maintenance services, to mitigate the risk of a budget deficit.
 A participant’s co-contribution rate will be determined by Services Australia.
+Percentage rates for this service may be 17.5% – 80% of the hourly rate.
+It is the responsibility of the individual to pay the contribution rate for services delivered.

 Clinical Care - Nursing Care